twitter/finagle/finagle-smtp/README.md

 #### Greeting and session

 Upon the connection the client receives server greeting, as in `Smtp`.
+In the beginning of the session an EHLO request is sent automatically to identify the client.
 In case of error session state is reset before every next try.

 ### Example